-Make sure that you get reasonable numbers (less than 100 usec per message) both for intra-node and MPI_COMM_WORLD communication costs.
+Make sure that you get reasonable numbers (less than 100 usec per message) both for intra-node and MPI\COMM\WORLD communication costs.
 Otherwise contact your system administrator.
-If only the MPI_COMM_WORLD value is large but the intra-node one looks reasonable, this may mean that the network link between machines is very slow and you may want to run single-node jobs only.
+High communication cost for intra-node may mean the CPU affinity is not configured correctly or the machine is oversubscribed (which is extremely bad).
+If only the MPI\COMM\WORLD communication cost is high but the intra-node one looks reasonable, this may mean that the network link between machines is very slow and you may want to run single-node jobs only.